Drug and Alcohol Testing - California Drug Testing Laws

 Pre-Employment Testing

 California law allows an employer to require a "suspicionless" drug test as a condition of employment after a job offer is made but before the employee begins working.
 However, pre-employment testing is complicated when it comes to marijuana/cannabis.
-Effective January 1, 2024, California law prohibits discrimination against applicants and employees for their off- duty, off- site cannabis use.
+California law prohibits discrimination against applicants and employees for their off- duty, off- site cannabis use.
 Employers can still conduct preemployment testing, but they must use valid tests that look only for the psychoactive compounds in cannabis.

 Routine or Random Drug Testing